Belmont Cragin, Chicago

 Belmont Cragin is one of 77 officially designated Chicago community areas located on the Northwest Side of the City of Chicago, Illinois.
 It is designated Community Area 19, and is located 8 mi NW of the Loop.
+Surrounding community areas include: Portage Park, Hermosa, Austin, Montclare, Dunning.

 History

 Beginnings

 The first business to open in Belmont Cragin was a saloon opened by George Merrill sometime after 1835, when he settled with his family at the intersection of Armitage and Grand Avenues.
 Operating the saloon out of his home, Merrill catered to truck farmers carrying produce over the plank road to the city.
 The corner, named Whiskey Point, prompted many colorful and romanticized legends but attracted few permanent residents.

 In 1862, Michael Moran established a hotel at Whiskey Point, but the area remained rural until 20 years later, when Cragin Brothers & Company moved their tin plate and sheet iron processing plant near Whiskey Point.
 The plant and warehouses covered 11 acre, and the Chicago, Milwaukee & St. Paul Railroad built a station at Leclaire Avenue to accommodate all the employees.
 The station closed in 2006, replaced by the Grand-Cicero station on Metra’s Milwaukee District/West Line.
 Cragin also purchased a rivet company and moved machinery and workers from Connecticut to the location.
 Job opportunities and rail service brought settlers and a housing boom to the town, now named Cragin.
 Within two years, Cragin's population was 200, and the community boasted a general store, two schoolhouses, and a Congregational church.
 The area rests on prairie and a ridge that was formed by a glacier.
 It was settled by farmers before the population took off from residents leaving Chicago for better living conditions and new factories in the area.
 Belmont-Cragin was eventually annexed by the City of Chicago.